edpichler/snippets.pichler.network/content/docs/docker/index.md

 There is something in containerization and virtualization that attracts me very much.
 I think it's the ultimate separation of concerns, the break down of complexity and declouping of system components.

 ## Running a container exposing a port:
+Exposes the container 80 port as a local/host 8080:
  ```bash
  docker run -p 8080:80 edpichler/nginx
  ```